Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 <img src="../../Images/Screenshot-Planes-List.png" width="800">

 > [!Note]
 > Screenshot is made at 8th of February 2024.
-The UI of the Copilot Chat extension can be different at the time you are doing the lab.
+The UI of GitHub Copilot Chat can be different at the time you are doing the lab.
 (Please notify us if the UI is different.)

 - Accept the suggestion by selecting `Accept` or pressing `Enter`.